junkdog/tachyonfx/README.md

 ### Effects

-The library includes a variety of effects, categorized as follows:
+The library includes a variety of effects, loosely categorized as follows:

 #### Color Effects
 - **fade_from:**      Fades from the specified background and foreground colors